Trillium: Taxonomy

 In 1753, Swedish botanist Carl Linnaeus established the genus Trillium by recognizing three species, Trillium cernuum, Trillium erectum, and Trillium sessile.
 The type specimen Trillium cernuum described by Linnaeus was actually Trillium catesbaei, an oversight that subsequently led to much confusion regarding the type species of this genus.

 Initially the Trillium genus was placed in the family Liliaceae.
 In the nineteenth and early twentieth centuries it was sometimes placed in a smaller family, Trilliaceae.
 By 1981 Liliaceae had grown to about 280 genera and 4,000 species.
 As it became clearer that the very large version of Liliaceae was polyphyletic, some botanists preferred to place Trillium and related genera into that separate family.
 Others defined a larger family, Melanthiaceae, for a similar purpose, but included several other genera not historically recognized as close relatives of Trillium.
-This latter approach was followed in 1998 by the Angiosperm Phylogeny Group, which assigned the genus Trillium, along with its closest relatives, Paris and Pseudotrillium, to the family Melanthiaceae.
+This latter approach was followed in 1998 by the Angiosperm Phylogeny Group, which assigned the genus Trillium, along with its close relative Paris, to the family Melanthiaceae.

 However, other taxonomists have since preferred to break up the heterogenous Melanthiaceae into several smaller monophyletic families, each with more coherent morphological features, returning Trillium to a resurrected Trilliaceae.

 In 1850, German botanist Carl Sigismund Kunth segregated Trillium govanianum Wall. ex D.Don into genus Trillidium.
 Some authorities consider Trillidium Kunth to be a synonym for Trillium L., while others recognize the taxon Trillidium govanianum (Wall. ex D.Don) Kunth based on morphological differences (with other Trillium species) and molecular evidence.
 Still others support the segregation of Trillium undulatum Willd. into genus Trillidium alongside Trillidium govanianum.

-Infrageneric taxa
+Subdivisions

 All names used in this section are taken from the International Plant Names Index.
 As of February 2022, Plants of the World Online (POWO) accepts 49 species and 5 named hybrids, all of which are listed below.
 The geographical locations are taken from POWO and the Flora of North America, except where noted.